MingtaoGuo/SRGAN-with-WGAN-Loss-TensorFlow/README.md

 1. The loss function, we use WGAN loss, instead of standard GAN loss.
 2. The network architecture, Because of our poor device, in generator, we just use 5 residual block (paper: 16), and in discriminator, we use the standard DCGAN's discriminator.
 3. The training set, device problem again,:cry: we just use a part of ImageNet ([ImageNet Val](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_val.tar)) which just contains 50,000 images.
-4. The max iteration, we just train the model about 100,000 iterations, instead the paper 600,000.
+4. The max iteration, we just train the model about 100,000 iterations, instead of the paper 600,000.

 ![](https://github.com/MingtaoGuo/SRGAN-with-WGAN-Loss-TensorFlow/blob/master/IMAGES/networks.jpg)